 Strategy

 McChrystal had it right: structure, not the plan, is the strategy.
-Distributed structure beats centralized plans every time, and the long game - patient compounding across decades - beats the quarterly grind by a wide margin.
+Distributed structure beats centralized plans every time.
 The hard part is that most software companies are run by the wrong temperament for their mode: investors when they need operators, operators when they need investors.

 The metrics trap is the most reliable killer - metrics become the product, users become an externality, and the cure is principles.
 Underneath all of it, every exec at a software company has the same job: product.
 Forget that and the org carves into lanes, each locally optimized and collectively mediocre.
 Most companies aren’t growing anyway - maturity is the actual stage, and pretending otherwise is the cargo cult that kills companies.